mtdowner/100-days-of-code/rules-template.md

-# Rules of the 100 Days Of Code Challenge
+# Rules of the 100 Days Of Code Challenge - STARTER TEMPLATE

 ## Main Commitment
 ### *I will code for at least an hour every day for the next 100 days.*